Nitin Rai

 As an agricultural engineer working closely with precision agriculture technologies, I take a data-driven approach to visualize and monitor farming operations.
 To address these operations, I integrate advanced data analytics and artificial intelligence (AI) techniques with the data obtained from ground and aerial-robots to accomplish site-specific needs.

-With over seven years of experience in developing data-driven solutions for sustainable practices in precision agriculture, I specialize in both foundational and applied research in artificial intelligence (AI), machine learning, and autonomous systems for site-specific management in row and specialty crops.
+With over 6+ years of experience in developing data-driven solutions for sustainable practices in precision agriculture, I specialize in both foundational and applied research in artificial intelligence (AI), machine learning, and autonomous systems for site-specific management in row and specialty crops.
 My expertise spans in-field data acquisition using autonomous ground and aerial robotic systems, the development of predictive AI models, and their deployment on edge platforms for real-time, closed-loop decision-making as part of on-farm research.
 This includes AI-driven perception, localization, and actuation for tasks such as targeted spraying.
 Overall, I am blessed to work on cutting-edge research while hoping to lay a foundation for incoming researchers.
-I believe that the future of agriculture is data-driven.
-But what matters the most is how well do we manage, process, and interpret this data so that farmers, growers, stakeholders, agricultural technology providers, and extension educators could be benefitted from it.
-I strongly believe in the quote below:
+I believe the future of agriculture is fundamentally data-driven.
+However, the true value of data lies in how effectively we manage, process, and interpret it to generate actionable insights for farmers, growers, stakeholders, agricultural technology providers, and extension educators.
+I strongly believe in the following principle:

 Data is the new currency but it will be useful when it is turned into action.